Two-field inflation from one complex scalar with symmetry breaking: Motions of inflaton with symmetry breaking

 \section{Motions of inflaton with symmetry breaking}

-We first introduce our two-field inflation model and analyze the inflation dynamics by solving the equations of motion (EOMs).
-In this paper, we set the reduced Planck scale $M_P \approx 2.4 \times 10^{18}~\mr{GeV}$ to be unity otherwise stated.
-We use the Minkowski metric convention $\eta_{\mu\nu} = \diag(+1, -1, -1, -1)$.
+We first introduce our two-field inflation model and analyze its inflationary dynamics by solving the equations of motion (EOMs).
+Throughout this paper, we set the reduced Planck mass $M_P \approx 2.4\times 10^{18}~\mr{GeV}$ to unity unless stated otherwise.
+We adopt the Minkowski metric with signature $\eta_{\mu\nu} = \diag(+1, -1, -1, -1)$.